jodi-j/cis479-proj2/README.md

   myenv\Scripts\activate
   pip install pygame

 Once all necessary packages are installed, run the ```python runner.py``` command in the terminal in order to play the game against the AI.
-The program may take a few seconds to load on its first try.
+If you choose to play as O, the AI will take a few seconds to make its first move as player X.